Unikernel Linux (UKL): Introduction

 In response, there has been a resurgence of research systems exploring the idea of a libraryOS, or \textit{a unikernel}, where an application is linked with a specialized kernel and deployed directly on virtual hardware~\cite{exokernel}.
 Compared with Linux, unikernels have demonstrated significant advantages in boot time~\cite{mirageOS,serverlessenddominance}, security~\cite{nabla}, resource utilization~\cite{lightVM,seuss}, and I/O performance~\cite{ebbrt}.

-As with any operating system, widespread adoption of a unikernel will require enormous and ongoing investment by a large community.
-Justifying this investment is difficult since unikernels target only niche portions of the broad use-cases of general-purpose OSes.
-In addition to their intrinsic limitation as single application environments, with few exceptions, existing unikernels support only virtualized environments and, in many cases, only run on a single processor core.
-Moreover, they do not support accelerators (e.g., GPUs and FPGAs) that are increasingly critical to achieving high performance in a post Dennard scaling world.
+As with any operating system, widespread adoption of a unikernel will require significant and ongoing investment by a large community.
+Justifying this investment is difficult because unikernels target only niche portions of the broad use cases of general-purpose OSes.
+In addition to their intrinsic limitation as single application environments, with few exceptions, existing unikernels support only virtualized environments.
+Further, in many cases, they only run on a single processor core.
+Finally, they do not support accelerators (e.g., GPUs and FPGAs) that are increasingly critical to achieving high performance in a post-Dennard-scaling world.

-Some systems have demonstrated that it is possible to create a unikernel that re-uses much of the battle-tested code of a general-purpose OS and supports a wide range of applications.
-Examples include NetBSD based Rump Kernel \cite{rumpkernel}, Windows based Drawbridge \cite{drawbridge} and Linux based Linux Kernel Library (LKL)\cite{lkl}.
+Some systems have demonstrated that it is possible to create a unikernel that reuses much of the battle-tested code of a general-purpose OS and supports a wide range of applications.
+Examples include NetBSD-based Rump Kernel \cite{rumpkernel}, Windows-based Drawbridge \cite{drawbridge}, and Linux-based Linux Kernel Library (LKL)~\cite{lkl}.
 These systems, however, require significant changes to the general-purpose OS, resulting in a fork of the codebase and community.
-As a result, ongoing investments in the base operating system are not necessarily applicable to the forked unikernel.
+As a result, ongoing investments in the base operating system are typically not incorporated into the forked unikernels.

-To avoid the investment required for a different OS, the recent Lupine~\cite{lupine} and X-Containers~\cite{xcontainers} projects explore exploiting Linux's innate configurability to enable application-specific customizations.
-These projects avoid the hardware overhead of system calls between user and kernel mode, but to avoid code changes to Linux, they do not explore deeper optimizations.
-Essentially these systems preserve the boundary between the application and the underlying kernel, giving up on any unikernel performance advantages that depend on linking the application and kernel code together.
+To avoid the investment required to create a new OS, the recent Lupine~\cite{lupine} and X-Containers~\cite{xcontainers} projects exploit Linux's innate configurability to enact application-specific customization.
+These projects avoid the hardware overhead of system calls between user and kernel mode but do not explore deeper optimizations.
+Essentially these systems preserve the API between the application and the underlying kernel, giving up on unikernel performance advantages that depend on linking the application and kernel code together.